hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/033_vedic_religious_ideals.md

 of the Personal God in turns.
-But the explanation is there in the book, and it is a grand explanation, one that has given the theme to all subsequent thought in India, and one that will be the theme of the whole world of religions: "Ekam Sat Viprâ Bahudhâ Vadanti — That which exists is One; sages call It by various names."
+But the explanation is there in the book, and it is a grand explanation, one that has given the theme to all subsequent thought in India, and one that will be the theme of the whole world of religions: "Ekam Sat Viprā Bahudhā Vadanti — That which exists is One; sages call It by various names."
 In all these cases where hymns were written about all these gods, the Being perceived was one and the same; it was the perceiver who made the difference.
 It was the hymnist,